lucmsilva651/amotube/README.md

 If you know anything to fix these issues, make a PR and I'll see if it is ok.

+# Read this first
+### Stable relase install
+If you want to install the stable releases, go to `chrome://flags` and search for the `#extension-mime-request-handling` flag and set it to `Always prompt for install`.

 # Installation
 ### Alternative #1 - nightly (recommended)
 1. Download and install [Git](https://git-scm.com) if you do not have it installed already.